Nutrition and Sustainability

 - Allergens and Dietary Preferences

 Dining Services indicates main dietary preferences and allergens on all menus across campus.
-Dietary preferences indicated inclue vegetarian, vegan, and gluten-free.
-The top eight allergens are indicated when present, and include dariy, egg, fish, sesame, soy, wheat, shellfish, and tree nuts.
+Dietary preferences indicated include vegetarian, vegan, and gluten-free.
+The top eight allergens are indicated when present and include dairy, egg, fish, sesame, soy, wheat, shellfish, and tree nuts.
+Please be aware that Panda Express and Freshens Smoothie locations use peanuts and peanut products.
+These locations should be avoided if you have a peanut allergy.

 Look for the following information on the menus available throughout Dining Services, as well as the corresponding icons next to menu items: